seanasyed/csci201finalproject/CSCI201_FinalProject_BruteForce/doc/README.txt

 16. A schedule will display if the user has the schedule.
 17. Upon successfully having displayed the schedule, click on “Download Schedule” button.
 18. The button will link to a download of an ics file.
-19. The user will receive an email with the ics file attached.
+19. The user will receive an email with a summary of the schedule.

 ## Limitations
 ### Front-End